 - Integrates intelligence activities into plans and programs.

 - Develops and implements intelligence operations and applications policies, plans, concepts, systems, and orders, including MC & G and human, signal, imagery, and measurement and signature types of intelligence.

 Knowledge of the means, methods, sources, and techniques used in intelligence operations, applications functions, and doctrine to include: collection, exploitation, production, and dissemination of foreign military threat information derived from human, signals, imagery, and measurement and signature intelligence is required.

-Theories, principles, and application of the electromagnetic spectrum and United States and foreign space systems and operating parameters, applications of intelligence information to support military operations, target materials, analysis, and weaponeering, mission planning, force application and combat assessment must be learned.
+Theories, principles, and application of the electromagnetic spectrum and the United States and foreign space systems and operating parameters, applications of intelligence information to support military operations, target materials, analysis, and weaponeering, mission planning, force application, and combat assessment must be learned.
 More of the following should be part of the daily ongoing education and learning capability of the Intel Officer:

 - Information warfare operations, associated countermeasures, threats, and vulnerabilities.

 - Survival, evasion, resistance, escape, combat search and rescue, and Code of Conduct techniques and procedures.

 - Knowledge of the means, methods, sources, and techniques used in the United States and allied military capabilities, organization, operations, and doctrine; intelligence systems and acquisition management